CORPORATE GOVERNANCE - GUIDELINES

 A Director who is unable to attend a meeting (which it is understood will occur on occasion) is expected to notify the Company in advance of such meeting.

 The Board’s Goals

-The Board’s goals are to build value for the Company’s stockholders and to promote the vitality and sustainability of the Company for its customers, employees and the other individuals and organizations that depend on the Company.
+The Board’s goals are to build value for the Company’s stockholders and to promote the vitality and sustainability of the Company for its customers, employees, jurisdictions in which it does business and the other individuals and organizations that depend on the Company.

 To achieve these goals, the Board monitors the performance of the Company (in relation to its goals, strategy, risks and competitors); reviews the Company's compliance efforts; and, through the Compensation Committee, evaluates and addresses the performance of management, including the Chief Executive Officer.

 Board members shall have access to the Company’s management as set forth in the Company’s Board and Management Communications Policy.
 Under that policy, Board members shall coordinate their interaction with management through the Chief Executive Officer and use judgment to assure that such access is efficient and creates minimum disruption to the operations of the Company.

 The Board and its Committees each has the authority to retain such outside counsel, experts and other advisers as it deems necessary or appropriate to assist it in the performance of its functions.